Lying on a Life Insurance Application in Ireland? (2025 Update)

 If someone tells you lying is “no big deal,” they’re not on your side.

-Most brokers (us included) are protection nerds who want to arrange policies to protect you and your family.
+Most brokers (us included) are protection nerds who want to arrange policies that actually pay out.

 We’ve helped plenty of people replace dodgy policies with solid ones — the relief is massive once the worry is gone.